Design, Syntheses, and Analyses of Organic Materials for Electronic, Photonic, or Medicinal Applications

 For two years prior to graduate school, I synthesized therapeutic candidates as a Research Technologist in the Organic Synthesis Core Facility at Mayo Clinic Jacksonville with Dr. Abdul Fauq in Jacksonville, FL, targeting muscular, neurological, and neurodegenerative diseases.
 Most of the compounds were a variety of small molecule organics, including amino acid, caffeine, inositol, peptide, and sugar derivatives, as well as some larger molecules, such as peptide nucleic acid oligomers.

 I’ve authored nineteen technical publications, including one book.
 My research emphasizes materials design, instrumental analysis, and organic synthesis.
-My foundation in rational design and structure-property relationship studies aids in developing new technologies from the molecular level.
+My foundation in the rational design and structure-property relationship studies aids in developing new technologies from the molecular level.